BBC’s release of salary info reveals gender gap among top earners

 The publicly funded BBC was forced to publish the names and salaries of its highest-earning actors and presenters Wednesday, unleashing a national debate about fame, gender, race and the use of taxpayers’ money.

+John Doyle: Now a huge obsession — who will anchor CBC’s The National?

 The BBC was compelled by Britain’s government to publish the salaries of on-air talent, which had previously been secret.
-The information is sensitive because the BBC is funded directly by taxpayers, though a 147-pound (about $190) annual levy on every household that owns a television or watches the BBC online.
+The information is sensitive because the BBC is funded directly by taxpayers, through a 147-pound (about $190) annual levy on every household that owns a television or watches the BBC online.

 The salaries were published in bands, rather than as exact figures.
 Evans, who fronts a daily radio breakfast show, gets between 2.2 million pounds and 2.25 million pounds.
 “Match of the Day” soccer host Gary Lineker receives between 1.75 million pounds and 1.8 million pounds, while talk-show host Graham Norton is paid between 850,000 pounds and 900,000 pounds.